Insider Pro | Career Path

 PROGRAM STARTS SOONGain access to materials immediately

-This Chief Information Security Officer (CISO) career path will have a structured curriculum with specialized learning activities that will give you real-world training on how to become a successful CISO in the ever-changing security landscape.
+Choosing CISO as a career path will provide you with a structured curriculum with specialized learning activities that will give you real-world training on how to become a successful CISO in the ever-changing security field.
 In this career path, you will learn about corporate cybersecurity management, NIST 800-53 security and privacy controls, business continuity and disaster planning, enterprise security case management, and numerous competencies of the effective CISO.

 How Do You Become a CISO?

-The Chief Information Security Officer (CISO) role is a C-level position that typically takes many years to achieve.
-Over a period of years, IT professionals gain technical experience as well as other non-technical skills and knowledge that helps make a great leader.
-Professionals in the CISO role usually have work experience, education, and certifications in the field of information security.
+It typically takes many years to become the Chief Information Security Officer (CISO) for an organization, but the work will be worth it. r.
+Over a period of years, IT professionals gain technical experience and other non-technical skills and knowledge that help make a great leader.
+Professionals in the CISO role usually have work experience, education, and certifications in information security.